JungleRealm/ArduinoRobotics/Assignment1/README.md

 ## Wiring photo
 Witing photo is attached to the project.
 It can be located in the same directory as the end project by the name "Wiring_photo.png".

+## Demo video
+Demo video is attached to the project and can be located in the same directory as the end project by the name "Demo.webp".
+This video showcases the current implemented functionality.

 ## Current functionality
 When the simulation is started in tinkercad environment, ultrasonic distance sensor starts measuring distance up to 300 centimeters in front of it in a cone.
 By moving the object in the cone, we are able to get different behavior:
 1. When the object is further than 150 centinements away, you will notice only the green LED turned on and the piezo buzzer has long delays between sounds.